Authorization with the Amazon S3 API Adapter for Snowball

-You can use any AWS profile – The S3 SDK Adapter for Snowball never connects back to AWS to verify your AWS credentials, so you can use any AWS profile with the adapter to sign the data traveling between the workstation and the adapter.
+You can use any AWS profile – The Amazon S3 Adapter for Snowball never connects back to AWS to verify your AWS credentials, so you can use any AWS profile with the adapter to sign the data traveling between the workstation and the adapter.

 The Snowball doesn't contain any AWS credentials – You manage access control and authorization to a Snowball on-premises.
 No software on the Snowball or adapter differentiates access between one user and another.
 When someone has access to a Snowball, the manifest, and the unlock code, that person has complete and total access to the appliance and all data on it.
 We recommend that you plan physical and network access for the Snowball accordingly.